This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 In 2014, we published Mending Justice: Sentinel Event Reviews, which discusses sentinel event reviews in depth.
 The special report includes an introduction from former Attorney General Eric Holder and a number of commentaries from experts and other “early adopters” regarding the implementation of sentinel event review in the criminal justice system.

 Strategic Research and Implementation Plan

-NIJ developed the Sentinel Events Initiative Strategic Research and Implementation Plan to describe its current and projected efforts to explore, develop, and evaluate a mechanism for learning from error in criminal justice.
+NIJ developed the Sentinel Events Initiative Strategic Research and Implementation Plan, 2017-2021 to describe its current and projected efforts to explore, develop, and evaluate a mechanism for learning from error in criminal justice.

-This document will be of interest to researchers (academic, governmental, and industry); federal, state, and local government partners; as well as justice policymakers, practitioners, and communities.
-It provides a summary of the Sentinel Events Initiative (SEI) and its progress to date, and offers a roadmap for NIJ’s plans for expansion.
+This document will be of interest to researchers (academic, governmental, and industry); federal, state, and local government partners; as well as justice policymakers, and its progress to date, and offers a roadmap for NIJ’s plans for expansion.
 As with all federal programs, this expansion is dependent on funding availability.
 Findings from the activities that fall within this strategic research plan will be disseminated among constituents and partners in ways designed to achieve the greatest impact.

 Testing Sentinel Event Reviews in Three Jurisdictions

 In 2014, we asked jurisdictions from around the country to volunteer for an experiment — or beta test — of the sentinel event review process.
 Through a competitive process, three cities were selected: Milwaukee, Philadelphia and Baltimore.

 The three sites designed and conducted their own review of a justice error (a sentinel event) that had occurred in their jurisdiction.
 By successfully completing a sentinel event review, the three sites provided the first empirical evidence of the feasibility of adopting sentinel event reviews in the justice system.